ArseneSapi/Mexico-Sales-Toys-Projects/README.md

 -- Maven toys generate Total revenue of $14444582.35, Total cost of $ 10430543.35, Total profit of $4014029 and 24.79% of total profitability
 ```

-## Total cost, total revenue, total profit and profit percentage per type of location
+7. Determine Total cost, total revenue, total profit and profit percentage per type of location to see what impact sore location has on mexoco toys strategy.
-## Remember there are four types (residential, airport, commercial and downtown)
+Remember there are four types of store location (residential, airport, commercial and downtown)
-## I use subquery as follows
+-  Use subquery as follows
 ```sql
 SELECT
     Store_Location,